splunk/public-o11y-docs/sp-oncall/alerts/tips-tricks-multiple-escalation-policies.rst

 --------------

-**Tip 2: Create ‘Waiting Rooms’ to Eliminate Middle-Of-The-Night Alerts from Incidents Known to Auto-Resolve**
+**Tip 2: Create ‘Waiting Rooms' to Eliminate Middle-Of-The-Night Alerts from Incidents Known to Auto-Resolve**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Many of our customers have alerts that auto-resolve within a few minutes, so why wake up at 2 a.m.?
 In this case, if an incident has not resolved after a period of time, only then should VictorOps page you.

-Here’s a trick to fix this:
+Here's a trick to fix this:

 1. Create a second escalation policy within your team called Waiting Room.
 Create a routing key (used to send alerts to the Waiting Room)